What inspired you to come up with this project?

 Will you work with other types of dancers?

-The project will mostly focus on ballet and contemporary dancers, but we will include other dance types here and there, for fun.
+The project will mostly focus on ballet dancers, but we will include other dance types here and there, for fun.

 What are the requirements for dogs to be part of the project?